Webix 11.3 Released Read More Core enhancements, smarter Colorboard, and more powerful Rich Text Editor.

 Webix in Practice: pharmaceutical laboratory

-Webix is planning to get better and stronger in the new 2022.
-To implement this New Year resolution we carefully listen to our customers’ feedback.
+Webix aims to improve its product offering in 2022, listening to customer feedback.
 Today we have Mr. David Sutton with us.
 David is a jack-of-all-trades in IT.
-Currently, he is the IT Director and a single developer of the family business, Compounder’s International Analytical Laboratory (visit the site).
+Currently, he is the IT Director and a single developer of the family business, Compounder’s International Analytical Laboratory.
 We are happy to learn David’s impressions of our product.

 interview with Johan Smith